Sorin373/Cryptext-repo/README.md

 $ g++ main main.cpp
 ```

-- Then run the program using the following cmd (for decryption use -d):
+- Then, run the program using the following cmd (for decryption use -d):
 (the KEY can be changed - it has to be between _1_ and _25_)

 ```bash